 This course is designed to introduce the student to mechanical principles of movement and apply those principles to specific motor activities common to exercise and sport.
-The course will cover basic:

-mechanical principles, kinetics, and kinematics of movement, muscle action, joint movements, and levers.
+The course will cover basic: mechanical principles, kinetics, and kinematics of movement, muscle action, joint movements, and levers.
+Prerequisites: MAT 111 or above, and BIO 210, or permission of the instructor.
+MAT 121 strongly recommended.
 Offered spring semester.
-Prerequisites: BIO 210 or permission of the instructor.
-MAT 121 strongly recommended.
-Note: Previously EXSC 320.